datene/chicken/README.md

 - [x] Challenger has not yet accepted flash-alert message do not show this on preview_challenge page
 - [ ] Reverse order of challenges shown on dashboard to latest first (instead of oldest first)
 - [ ] show_challenge javascript submit logged_hours 'save' should close whoop container create.js.erb or refresh the page
+- [x] fix margins to remove tons and tons of whitespace in mail

 LARS
 - [x] Login < alles weg behalve FACEBOOK